The first time you make money online is a glorious moment.

 And my first time making money through affiliate marketing.

-Looking back, it is with this blog that I have made the most progress in working toward the goal of being a full-time content creator that can travel the world.
+Looking back, it is with this blog that I have made the most progress in working toward the goal of being a full-time content creator who can travel the world.

-Let me know if working with brands through paid collaborations is something you’re interested in learning more about.
+Let me know if working with brands through paid collaborations is something you’re interested in learning more about, and I can write a post about that too.

-Breaking even within my first month of blogging was already a good sign for this creative biz.
+Breaking even within my first month of blogging was already a good sign for this blogging business.

-It’s also because before I launched, I knew why this blog was important to me and I had a business mindset.
+It’s also because before I launched, I knew why this blog was important to me and I approached my blog with a business mindset.
+This meant I took my blog more seriously.

-And so I knew I wanted one of my income streams to be through affiliate marketing.
+And also I knew I wanted one of my income streams to be through affiliate marketing.

 I had learned a lot over the years with my previous blogs, so I applied the things I’ve learned to this creative business.